 - an amended application (relating to a child that is the subject of the current application).

-Under section 60I(9) of the Family Law Act, you can seek an exemption from providing a certificate in the following circumstances:
+You can seek an exemption from providing a certificate if:

-- if the Court is satisfied that there are reasonable grounds to believe that:
+- the Court is satisfied that there are reasonable grounds to believe that:

 - there has been child abuse and/or family violence by a party